 90% of consumers agreed that pay should reflect living costs.

 86% of Living Wage employers reported an increase in staff motivation since accrediting.

 Paying decent wages is going to make you more attractive to employees and customers alike.
+We know the Living Wage works in London printing and it’ll work elsewhere as well.
 It stands to reason that staff will be more motivated if they feel like they’re being treated fairly.
 And consumers have confidence in companies that take their responsibilities seriously.
 It differentiates you from others in your industry and enhances your reputation.

 A Fair Day’s Pay